“Cease striving and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”

 Why should I fear in days of adversity, When the iniquity of my foes surrounds me

 Have you ever been running late for an appointment?
-Then the panic sets in, more mistakes are made and more time is lost.
-Fear sets in and we just want to give up.
-When this emotion is controlled, it gives you the opportunity to get back in control of the situation.
+Then the panic sets in, more mistakes are made, and more time is lost.
+Fear sets in, and we want to give up.
+When this emotion is controlled, it allows you to get back in control of the situation.
 Fear is a terrible emotion.
 It can cause us to believe that we have failed when the initial circumstances aren’t favorable.
 Perspective tells us that initial circumstances don’t always dictate the results, and we should continue.
 Fear wants us to quit.
 Are you trusting in God even when things aren’t looking good?

 1 Samuel 5:1-7:17